AngeloAvv/flutter_flavorizr/README.md

 * Let the user define its custom set of available instructions.

+## Questions and bugs

-Please feel free to submit new issues if you encounter some problems with it.
+Please feel free to submit new issues if you encounter problems while using this library.

+If you need help with the use of the library or you just want to request new features, please use the [Discussions](https://github.com/AngeloAvv/flutter_flavorizr/discussions) section of the repository.
+Issues opened as questions will be automatically closed.

 ## License